Configuring the Settings Tab

 1. Select the checkbox Enable settings for Atlas Copco cloud.

-2. Review the settings and click Save.
+2. Configure the settings accordingly.

 Settings